programminghistorian/jekyll/reviewer-guidelines.md

 - If datasets are required, are they available to download at various points throughout the lesson (or different versions of them as the tutorial may require)?

 ### Sustainability
-To increase the lifespan of our articles, PH reviewers should keep in mind the following questions about sustainability.
+To increase the lifespan of our lessons, PH reviewers should keep in mind the following questions about sustainability.
 Every submission is different and some of these areas may not be applicable to all submissions.
 Keeping in mind the difficulty level of each lesson and its intended audience, reviewers should use these questions as guidelines to ensure that lessons are as sustainable as possible from the date of publication.

 - Are all software versions and dependencies listed in the submission?
 Are these assets the most recent versions?
 If the lesson uses older software versions, does the author note why?
 - If you have expertise in the specific methodology or tool(s) for the lesson, is the methodology generally up-to-date?